sodiboo/niri-flake/docs.md

 - type: `null or {} or (variant of: fixed | proportion)`
 - default: `null`

-By default, when this option is null, then this window rule will not affect the default column width.
-If none of the applicable window rules have a nonnull value, it will be gotten from [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width)
+The default width for new columns.

+If the final value of this option is null, it default to [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width)

-If this option is not null, then its value will take priority over [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width) for windows matching this rule.
+If the final value option is not null, then its value will take priority over [`layout.default-column-width`](#programsnirisettingslayoutdefault-column-width) for windows matching this rule.

-As a reminder, an empty attrset `{}` is not the same as null.
-Here, null represents that this window rule has no effect on the default width, wheras `{}` represents "let the client choose".
+An empty attrset `{}` is not the same as null.
+When this is set to an empty attrset `{}`, windows will get to decide their initial width.
+When set to null, it represents that this particular window rule has no effect on the default width (and it should instead be taken from an earlier rule or the global default).

 <!-- sorting key: programs.niri.settings.m.window-rules.c.default-column-width.fixed -->